molofgarb/molofgarb-laptop-deployment/scripts/Laptop_Setup/README.md

     but if the script has behaving oddly, try running it from a path with no spaces.

 To start the script, run (double-click in File Explorer) a main menu script in this directory.
 Main menu scripts are usually named <device_name>_Setup.bat.
-As of 8/15/2023, the only main menu script is Latitude_5320_Setup.bat.
 Once you launch the script, use the keyboard to select the task that you would like to perform.
   - To launch a script, type the number 1-9 corresponding to the script that